Gun laws of Australia: Research

-Major players in gun politics in Australia
+In January 2025, a report by the Australia Institute found that on average, firearm license holders in Australia own more than four guns, with some individuals possessing significantly higher numbers, including two in suburban Sydney who each own over 300 firearms.
+Surveys indicate that three in four Australians support limits on individual firearm ownership.
+A report on the issue recommends strengthening gun regulations nationwide, addressing emerging concerns such as 3D-printed firearms.
+Detailed firearm data and jurisdictional breakdowns are available in Gun Control in Australia.

+Influences on firearms policy

 Federal government

 Until 1996, the Australian federal government had little role in firearms law.
-Following the Port Arthur massacre, the Howard Government (1996–2007), with strong media and public support, introduced uniform gun laws with the cooperation of all the states, brought about through threats to Commonwealth funding arrangements.
+Following the Port Arthur massacre, the Howard government (1996–2007), with strong media and public support, introduced uniform gun laws with the cooperation of all the states, brought about through threats to Commonwealth funding arrangements.
 Then Prime Minister John Howard frequently referred to the United States to explain his opposition to civilian firearms ownership and usage in Australia, stating that he did not want Australia to go "down the American path".
 In one interview on Sydney radio station 2GB, Howard said, "We will find any means we can to further restrict them because I hate guns... ordinary citizens should not have weapons.
 We do not want the American disease imported into Australia."
 In 1995 Howard, as opposition leader, had expressed a desire to introduce restrictive gun laws.

 In his autobiography Lazarus Rising: A Personal and Political Autobiography, Howard expressed his support for the anti-gun cause and his desire to introduce restrictive gun laws long before he became prime minister.
 In a television interview shortly before the 10th anniversary of the Port Arthur massacre, he reaffirmed his stance, "I did not want Australia to go down the American path.
 There are some things about America I admire and there are some things I don't.
 And one of the things I don't admire about America is their... slavish love of guns.
 They're evil."
 During the same television interview, Howard also stated that he saw the outpouring of grief in the aftermath of the Port Arthur massacre as "an opportunity to grab the moment and think about a fundamental change to gun laws in this country".

 The National Firearms Agreement has had continuing support from both Labor and Coalition governments.

 In March 2018, Victorian Police were set to be armed with military-style semi-automatic rifles to combat terrorism and the increase in gun-related crime.